 Highlights of the LGPS 3

+You can look forward to your retirement in the LGPS with: 3

 The Scheme 5

 What kind of scheme is it?
 5

 Who can join?
 5

 How will I know that I have joined the LGPS?
 6

 Can I opt out of the LGPS and re-join later?
 6

 What do I pay?
-7
+8

 Do I get tax relief?
-7
+8

-Contributions 7
+Contributions 9

-Re-joining the LGPS 8
+Re-joining the LGPS 9

 Can I transfer in non-LGPS pensions?
-8
+9

-What if I'm already receiving an LGPS pension?
-8
+What if I'm already receiving an LGPS pension? .

-Contribution Flexibility 9

-Flexibility to pay less 9

-Flexibility to pay more 9

-Your Pension 10

-How is my pension worked out?
 10

-Can I exchange part of my pension for a lump sum?
+Contribution Flexibility 11

+Flexibility to pay less .
+11

+Flexibility to pay more .
 12

-Taking AVCs as cash 12

-Leaving the Scheme before retirement 13

-Refund of contributions 13

-Deferred benefits 13

-What if I have two or more LGPS jobs?
-14

-Transferring your benefits 14

-Retirement 16

-When can I retire and take my LGPS pension?
-16